insidewhy/rxjs-websockets/readme.markdown

  * [observable-socket](https://github.com/killtheliterate/observable-socket)
    * observable-socket provides an input subject for the user, rxjs-websockets allows the user to supply the input stream as a parameter to allow the user to select an observable with semantics appropriate for their own use case ([queueing-subject](https://github.com/ohjames/queueing-subject) can be used to achieve the same semantics as observable-socket).
    * With observable-socket the WebSocket object must be used and managed by the user, rxjs-websocket manages the WebSocket(s) for the user lazily according to subscriptions to the messages observable.
-   * With observable-socket the WebSocket object must be observed using plain old events to detect the connection status, rxjs-websockets provides the connection status as an observable.
+   * With observable-socket the WebSocket object must be observed using plain old events to detect the connection status, rxjs-websockets presents the connection status through observables.
  * [rxjs built-in websocket subject](https://github.com/ReactiveX/rxjs/blob/next/src/observable/dom/webSocket.ts)
    * Implemented as a Subject so lacks the flexibility that rxjs-websockets and observable-socket provide.
    * Does not provide any ability to monitor the web socket connection state.